broncbash/arch-sysup/README.md

 3) Open terminal and cd into the new directory
 4) Type 'makepkg -si' and enter sudo password when prompted

-a .desktop file is created so it will show up in launchers
+A desktop file is created so it will show up in launchers